-- a) Charge the capacitor on RA0 by configuring the RA0 pin to output (= 1).

-- b) Configure RA0 as an input.
+- a) Charge the capacitor on RA0 by configuring the RA0 pin to output (= 1). - b) Configure RA0 as an input. - Set the ULPWUIE bit of the PIE2 register to enable interrupt. - Set the ULPWUE bit of the PCON register to begin the capacitor discharge. - e) Execute a SLEEP instruction.

-- c) Enable interrupt-on-change for RA0.

-- d) Set the ULPWUE bit of the PCON register to begin the capacitor discharge.

-- e) Execute a SLEEP instruction.

 When the voltage on RA0 drops below VIL, an interrupt will be generated which will cause the device to wake-up and execute the next instruction.
 If the GIE bit of the INTCON register is set, the device will then call the interrupt vector (0004h).
-See Section 3.4.3 "Interrupt-on-Change" for more information.

 This feature provides a low-power technique for periodically waking up the device from Sleep.
-The time-out is dependent on the discharge time of the RC circuit on RAO.
+The time-out is dependent on the discharge time of the RC circuit on RA0.
 See Example 3-2 for initializing the Ultra Low-Power Wake-up module.